owncloud/ocis/services/ocm/README.md

 The data backend of the `ocminvitemanager` is configurable.
 The only supported backend currently is `json` which stores the data in a json file on disk.

 ## Creating Shares

+{{< hint info >}}
+The below info is outdated as we allow creating federated shares using the graph API.
+Clients can now discover the available sharing roles and invite federated users using the graph API.
+{{< /hint >}}

 OCM Shares are currently created using the ocs API, just like regular shares.
 The difference is the share type, which is 6 (ShareTypeFederatedCloudShare) in this case, and a few additional parameters required for identifying the remote user.